Best deals during the Sephora Spring Savings Event

 Select is editorially independent.
 Our editors selected these deals and items because we think you will enjoy them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.

-April showers bring Sephora’s Spring Savings Event — the annual sale is running through April 11, offering shoppers discounts on thousands of products.
+The Sephora Spring Savings Event is finally open to Beauty Insiders of all levels.
+The annual sale runs through April 11, offering shoppers discounts on thousands of products.
 The sale is open to Sephora Beauty Insiders, the retailer’s free rewards program that has three tiers: Rogue, VIB and Insider.
 Your tier status determines the discount percentage and dates that you can access the sale:

 Sephora Spring Savings Event deals to consider